 When the last great recession hit, McKinsey researched how consumers responded.
 None of the findings should surprise you.
 Their conclusions showed a very practical side to how consumers think and behave.
 With a five-point list, McKinsey boiled it down, starting with the most obvious, which is that consumers controlled their spending.
 The simplicity continued, as consumers became frugal, only replacing items when needed.
 They embraced do-it-yourself (DIY).
 They sought value.
 Finally, they shopped smarter.

 Ten years later, these five basic consumer responses to a downturn still make great sense.
 I believe the way for local grocers to prepare for the next recession, no matter whether it comes tomorrow, next year, or another five years out, is to revisit this list with a decade’s worth of technology gains to bolster the chances of riding it out successfully.

 - Control spending.
 In the last ten years, consumers have learned to do a whole lot of research before making a purchase.
 Merchants who think digital is about driving consumers to buy online miss the main point. eCommerce may be decimal dust in your actual sales but make no mistake; shoppers are doing their online research before venturing into your store.
 Specials and promotions are the most obvious.
-Location, traffic and new local choices are also factors.
+Location, traffic, and new local choices are also factors.
 Most importantly, while you may not notice a fall in foot traffic, cross-category sales may be shrinking.
 Why?
 Because shoppers are sourcing their product needs from 4 to 5 different sources, with digital offers beginning to take over on specialty items, beauty products, bulk items, and pet supplies.
 Rest assured, this list will grow.
 Read our article on mobile coupon activations to see how you can foster greater shopper loyalty.